otvam/pypeec/docs/technical.md

 > Pickling data is not secure.
 > Only load Pickle files that you trust.
 > Do not commit the Pickle files in the Git repository.

+> **Warning**: Some dependencies are under copyleft licences.
+> Make sure to respect these licenses if you package these libraries.